Clean and affordable off-grid energy

 BGFA1 aims to incentivise off-grid energy companies to accelerate the establishment of new, long-term sustainable energy service subscriptions at scale.
 In total, some EUR 30 million is offered to qualified, private off-grid energy service providers under three different Country Programmes, with funding opportunities split into a number of Funding Windows and Funding Lots.
 The contract size is expected to be EUR 1 – 4 million, depending on the target country and individual needs.

 The plan is to have some 15 contracts signed under BGFA1 and awarded funds will be disbursed during a four-year period.
 By 2025, it is expected that up to 700,000 off-grid long-term sustainable energy service subscriptions have been entered into with customers, bringing clean and affordable energy to more than 3.5 million people in peri-urban and rural areas.

 Beyond the Grid Fund for Africa is funded by Sweden, through the Swedish International Development Cooperation Agency (Sida) and the Swedish Embassies in the target countries, Denmark, through the Ministry of Foreign Affairs, Germany through the KfW Development Bank, and PowerAfrica, an initiative administered by USAID.
 Nefco is managing the facility and the programme is implemented in cooperation with Renewable Energy and Energy Efficiency Partnership (REEEP).

 Sweden is contributing EUR 80 million (SEK 800 million) for the first expansion into Burkina Faso, Liberia and the Democratic Republic of the Congo and the second phase in Zambia, to the separate expansions into Mozambique and Uganda as well as to the separate clean cooking programme.
 Denmark is supporting the expansion into Uganda with an EUR 15.8 million contribution (DKK 117.5 million).
 Power Africa is providing an in-kind technical assistance contribution worth approx. EUR 4 million (USD 4.5 million) over three years.
-Germany, through its development bank KfW, is supporting the Zambian Country Programme with an EUR 7.5 million contribution, with a special focus on mini-grids deployment.
+Germany, through its development bank KfW, is supporting the Zambian Country Programme with an EUR 7.5 million contribution.

 Several other donors have also shown interest in joining the programme.
 If your institution or organisation is interested in contributing as a donor or supporter to the Beyond the Grid Fund for Africa, please contact us.